MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ## Deploy Java EE Cafe sample application

-This section shows how to deploy Java EE Cafe sample application to the JBoss EAP cluster.
+This section shows how to deploy Java EE Cafe sample application to the Red Hat JBoss EAP cluster.

 1. Following these instructions to build Java EE Cafe, assume you have a local environment with **Git** and **Maven** installed: